 The Greatest Book Club Ever meets every month on the first Thursday at 6:30pm to discuss books that have been adapted into movies over powerful pots of coffee.

-The next meeting is April 4 and the book is Where’d You Go, Bernadette by Maria Semple.
+The next meeting is May 9 and the book is The Haunting of Hill House by Shirley Jackson.

 The Book Bunch

 The Book Bunch is for kids in grades 3-5 and meets the fourth Thursday of each month at 6pm.
 Participants enjoy cookies & milk, a brief discussion, and an activity related to the book.
 Please call the library to register so we can have adequate snacks and materials on hand.

 Kids in grades 6-8 are invited to join this group which meets on the second Thursday of each month at 6pm.
 Refreshments are provided, so please call the library to register so we know how many snacks will be adequate.
 Participants get to choose the next month’s book.

 This group meets at the Senior Center roughly every other month after having read the selected book to view the film adapted from the title and discuss both the book and film over lunch.
 Copies of the book can be picked up at the Library or Senior Center.